morgen-peschke/trans-factsheet/README.md

   statistic refers specifically to lifetime suicide attempts**, which means that it's possible most of those suicide attempts could have happened in life **before any transition took place**.
 If we saw a large number of suicide attempts before transition but much fewer after transition, that would directly contradict the argument being made.
-  Of course, the argument also ignores the fact that transition isn't the only thing that impacts
+  Of course, the argument also ignores the fact that transition isn't the only thing that impacts.
 * Some people go an extra step and compare trans suicide attempt rates to other oppressed groups, e.g. black people under slavery and jews during the Holocaust.
 That's addressed [in this video](https://www.youtube.com/watch?v=4Ioc8pLo2uQ).